 7 tips for successful & happy relocation to the UK

-The process of getting all of your exams and registrations completed is one thing, moving your life to another country is another.
+Completing your exams and registrations is one thing, moving to another country is another...

 All in all, IMGs aspiring to work in the NHS have an awful lot to get done.
 We know this and is why we exist as a company - to guide and support international doctors on their journey to becoming a doctor in the UK.
 Here we'll look at 7 mental approaches to making sure your early weeks, months and hopefully years in the UK are sucessful and happy ones!